nickjackolaisen/BusinessInitiaitive/_posts/statistics/b-corporations stats/2023-08-05-statistical_overview_of_b_corporations.md

 By becoming a B Corp, companies can differentiate themselves from competitors and appeal to consumers who value social and environmental responsibility.

-This can lead to increased brand loyalty and customer retention.
+This can lead to increased <a href="https://www.businessinitiative.org/business-tips/customer-loyalty/" target="_blank">brand loyalty</a> and customer retention.

 ### 9. Legal protection: